Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: Performance Evaluation

 \section{Performance Evaluation}

-We have conducted comprehensive performance evaluation on a four-level MPC scheme that contains a top level, two observation levels and a bottom level.
-Most of the simulations use data from all 130 participants in 5 months, where we randomly select one participant as the legitimate user and mix her data with the data sampled from all other participants.
-The simulations are performed 130 times for each participant against all the other participants and averaged results are derived for each test.
+We have conducted a comprehensive performance evaluation on a four-level MPC scheme that contains a top level, two observation levels, and a bottom level.
+Most of the experiments use data from all 130 participants in five months, where we randomly select one participant as the legitimate user and mix her data with the data sampled from all other participants.
+The experiments are performed 130 times for each participant against all the other participants and averaged results are derived for each test.
 We keep the illegitimate users' data portion in the range of 50\% to 80\% to simulate a more hostile environment.
-Features used in the evaluation include GPS, app installation, Bluetooth and battery usage.
+Features used in the evaluation include GPS, app installation, Bluetooth, and battery usage.
 GPS contains longitude and latitude.
-App installation contains app package, installed apps, uninstalled apps, running apps and their corresponding class names.
-Bluetooth usage contains the participants' IDs, address and duration.
-Battery usage contains health percentage, battery level, voltage, plug information and brand information.
+App installation contains app package, installed apps, uninstalled apps, running apps, and their corresponding class names.
+Bluetooth usage contains the participants' IDs, address, and duration.
+Battery usage contains health percentage, battery level, voltage, plug information, and brand information.
+The details of the features and associated information are shown in \cite{aharony2011social}.
+The features are automatically selected using Wind Vane algorithm \cite{yang2017energy} to best represent the behavioral pattern of different users.